-Anyone can use the PDF version.
+Anyone can use the PDF version of these forms.
 To start, click on the blue PDF.
 When the form opens, you must first save the file to your computer with a new file name (example: Form 365 Council XXXXX).
 If you do not save the form with a new file name, any information you enter or save will not stay in the filled-out form.
 You can then fill in any field that is shaded in light blue.
-Once you have completed the form, you can then attach the form to an email and email it to the people listed on the bottom of the form.
-You could also print the form and mail it, but Supreme, the State Deputy and State Executive Secretary would rather you email it.
+Once you have completed the form, you can then attach the form to an e-mail and send it to the people listed on the bottom of the form.
+You can also print the form and mail it, but Supreme, the State Deputy and State Executive Secretary would rather you e-mail it.
 You can print it more than once.
 Be sure to save a copy for yourself.